gbif/data-blog/content/post/2021-02-08-grscicoll.md

 We also plan to later broaden the group of editors to establish the Editorial board.

-If you would like to contribute to improving the GRSciColl, don't hesitate to contact us at scientific-collections@gbif.org.
+If you would like to contribute to improving the GRSciColl content, don't hesitate to contact us at scientific-collections@gbif.org.